zero-meta/EasyClangComplete/README.md

 Current sponsor of this project is my sleep.
 Please buy me a cup of tea if you appreciate the effort.

+Also, pull requests are welcome!
+And don't forget to tell people about this plugin!
+The more people use it - the merrier.

 [release]: https://github.com/niosus/EasyClangComplete/releases
 [downloads]: https://packagecontrol.io/packages/EasyClangComplete